Value Tanzania: Safari + Zanzibar Beaches – 100% female powered

 If you arrive earlier in the day, chill by the pool read a book or venture into town.

-We will all meet at the Welcome dinner, where you will meet your travel buddies as you enjoy your first night in Tanzania!
+We will all gather at the Welcome drinks, where you will meet your travel buddies and participate in a cultural performance and demonstration by an all-female Maasai troupe.

 Cape Dutch inspired Kili Season is a newly opened resort surrounded by farm houses and wilderness.